Joeclinton1/Skribbl-Bot/README.md

 # Skribbl-Bot

-This is a fast auto drawing program, which allows you to draw images in Skribbl.io
+This is a fast python auto drawing program, which allows you to draw images in Skribbl.io

 <h2>What makes this bot faster than other ones?</h2>
 <ol>